haskell/containers/CONTRIBUTING.md

 For proposing API changes/enhancements, please follow the [guidelines outlined on the Haskell Wiki](https://wiki.haskell.org/Library_submissions#Guide_to_proposers).
 Especially note that all API changes/enhancements should be discussed on libraries@haskell.org mailing list.

-## Building the Library
+## Building and testing

-Building the containers package can be done easily using either cabal-install or stack.
+Building and testing the containers package can be done using either `cabal-install` or `stack`.

 ### With cabal-install

 ```
 cabal sandbox init
+cabal install --only-dependencies
+cabal install 'test-framework >= 0.3.3' 'test-framework-quickcheck2 >= 0.2.9' 'QuickCheck >= 2.4.0.1' 'ChasingBottoms' 'HUnit' 'test-framework-hunit'
+cabal configure -v2 --enable-tests
 cabal build
+cabal test
 ```

 ### With [Stack](https://docs.haskellstack.org/en/stable/README/)